achuso/ai_boardgame/README.md

 This project implements a simple 7x7 strategic board game with a Minimax-based AI opponent, developed for the CSE462 - Fall 2024 course.

-Game rules can be found within the repository in a PDF document.
+Game rules can be found within the repository in the document `Term Project.pdf`.

 ## Running the Project